-- Cash in Colombian pesos (legal currency). - Cash in US dollars - Public debt securities issued by the Republic of Colombia TES. - Highly liquid shares that belong to the COLCAP Index if they are the underlying asset of the transaction (not applicable for the Collective Margin Fund).
+- Cash in Colombian pesos (legal currency).

+- Cash in US dollars

+- Public debt securities issued by the Republic of Colombia TES.

+- Highly liquid shares that belong to the COLCAP Index if they are the underlying asset of the transaction (not applicable for the Default Fund).

+- ETF on Colombian Government Bonds

 In the case of securities (TES and Shares), CRCC establishes stable and reasonably conservative haircuts that reduce the need for pro-cyclical adjustments.
 For the calculation of the haircuts the CRCC includes a liquidity and a concentration factor that recognizes the time it may take the CRCC to sell them in the market (MPOR).
 In addition, the haircuts established by CRCC for securities eligible by the Central Bank for liquidity operations are, at least, those required by the Central Bank, considering that CRCC has access to the Central Bank's discount window.
-For the US dollars posted as collateral the CRCC established as haircut the risk parameter as for the products it clears where the US dollar is its underlying.
+For the US dollars posted as collateral the CRCC established as haircut the risk parameter as for the products it clears where the US dollar is its underlying for all guarantees that are not part of the Foreign Currency Segment.
+For guarantees in US Dollars in the Foreign Currency Segment, no haircut is applied, considering that this is the base currency for settlement in said Segment.